-There are no standards, interpretations or amendments to existing standards that are effect for the first time for the financial year beginning 1 July 2016 that have a material impact on the Fund.
+There are no standards, interpretations or amendments to existing standards that are effective for the first time for the financial year that have a material impact on the Fund.

 The amendments to AASB 107 have been early adopted.
 The Fund has elected to adopt the amendments made by AASB 2016 Amendments to Australian Accounting Standard - Disclosure Initiative: Amendments to AASB 107 early.
 This amendment required disclosure of changes in liabilities arising from financing activities.
-The relevant information is provided in note 8.